The goals of this chapter are to:

 Chapter Notes: The main text and much of the imagery from this chapter come from the Digital Atlas of Ancient Life (CC BY-NC-SA), which is managed by the Paleontological Research Institution.
 Exercises in this chapter will heavily rely on sketching, so be sure to review the best practices for sketching from Chapter 0.

 Life on Earth has been around for a very long time, at least 3.5 byrs, and organisms have continually evolved and become extinct during this time.
 Ever since the first fossil was found, paleontologists have been studying them to help decipher Earth’s history.
 Early Greek philosophers, such as Xenophanes (570-480 BC) and Herodotus (484-425 BC), recognized fossils as marine organisms.
 Ever since then, new discoveries are being found all the time; these change the way we tell Earth’s stories.
 For several centuries, fossils were the only tool geoscientists had to date rocks.
-Now, fossils are being used increasingly to tell other Earth stories such as the origins of life on Earth and possibly other planets, climate change and biodiversity, changes in evolution, massive and small extinctions, as well as understanding deep time.
+Now, fossils are used in a variety of ways.
+Some of these include determining the origins of life on Earth and possibly other planets, climate change and biodiversity, changes in evolution, massive and small extinctions, as well as understanding deep time.
+Paleontology involves science, art, and imagination; it inspires curiosity about ancient life and how the modern world evolved.
+Paleontology is important to geobiology and is an interdisciplinary bridge between these two fields.

-Now, most paleontologists are paid professionals.
-However, there are a large number of citizen scientists who make important paleontological finds, such as a rock shop owner who showed a friend of ours, Jack Horner, a coffee can filled with tiny fossil bones.
+While most paleontologists are paid professionals, there are a large number of citizen scientists who make important paleontological finds.
+Take the rock shop owner who showed Jack Horner a coffee can filled with tiny fossil bones.
 He realized that these were fossilized baby dinosaurs.
 When the two of them went out to where these were collected, Jack Horner discovered the first fossilized dinosaur eggs in the western hemisphere.
 So, you never know if you’ll be the one to discover an interesting fossil that changes the way we think about the Earth.

-Recently, paleontologists embraced the virtual world and use computer-aided visualization to look at the three-dimensional structures in fossils.
+Recently, paleontologists have embraced the virtual world and the use of computer-aided visualization to look at the three-dimensional structures in fossils.
 From this, they can better look at the fossil’s internal structure.
-Just like when your doctor needs to look at your organs in detail, paleontologists use computed tomography (CT) with multiple x-ray scans through a fossil.
+Much like when your doctor needs to look at your organs in detail, paleontologists use computed tomography (CT) with multiple x-ray scans to look through a fossil.

 Even with newer techniques, the basics of looking at fossils have remained constant for centuries.
 In fact, some dismiss paleontology as a dead science because simple observations that are the backbone of paleontology are not seen as credible as a test you do in a laboratory or model made with advanced machine learning.
+Paleontology is like a rosetta stone and can help you decipher the tapestry of Earth’s history and become a better scientist.
 If you remember the skills that you have been using such as sketching, data collection, and map interpretation, you’ll do well studying fossils.

 Taxonomy sounds like a big word, but it’s just the term used to describe scientists classify things, which we’ve been doing throughout this lab manual (e.g. rock and minerals).
 The classification of fossils is one of the meeting points between geology and biology, and we follow the traditional biology taxonomy when classifying fossils (Figure 7.3).
 The major ranks are domain, kingdom, , , , , , and .
 For the fossils in this lab manual, we will focus primarily on the phylum rank, with some organisms at the class and order rankings.